 The job of an agricultural pilot or crop pilot duster has a great potential to earn a high salary.
 Most on an average earn around four times the average citizen’s annual income in the United States of America.

 As the specialist pilot’s experience increases in terms of flying conditions and flying hours so does their remuneration by leaps and bounds.
 It can also pave way for changing careers later as the flying hours can be counted for easier processing of a commercial pilot license or to tie up with charter flights businesses.
 Also one can establish one’s own business by purchasing crop duster planes later and then there is no limit to one’s earnings.
 There is a lot of demand and manual labor is costly and soil application of the solvents is very expensive.

 Employers in this business are usually specialized crop dusting contractors and business owners.
 But if one owns a duster plane, then all farm owners, corporate farms and even environment agencies can be one’s clients.
 As it is a very specialized skill that is short in supply, pilots get a lenient treatment and favourable conditions to work in including a say in when to fly and when not to.

-Can I Become an Agricultural Pilot or Crop Duster?
+How To Become an Agricultural Pilot or Crop Duster

 Agricultural Pilot or Crop Duster Salary Data